 Sometimes, students are unaware of what the term plagiarism means, other than to know it is a really bad thing to do.
-To clarify, plagiarism is using of someone else's words or ideas in your writing without giving credit.
-This "someone else" could be a published author or poet OR another classmate or student or writer on the internet.
-When you use someone's words or ideas, you must cite (give credit) to your source.
+To clarify, plagiarism is using of "someone else"'s words or ideas in your writing without giving credit.
+The "someone else" could be a published author or poet OR another classmate or student or writer on the internet.
+When you use someone else's words or ideas, you must cite (give credit) to your source.
 This includes paraphrasing and summarizing ideas from a text.
 Working with another student and submitting similar work is also plagiarism.
+My hope is that you will contact me if you have additional questions on plagiarism.
+Asking is how we learn.
+I follow the academic misconduct code for the College if cheating/plagiarism occurs, so it is always better to ask.
 Two suggestions to help you avoid plagiarism:

-1. If you're unsure if it is ok to use a sentence or an idea from a source in your writing, send me an email first to ask, not an apology after you've submitted.
-Asking shows me you are trying to do the right thing but need some help.
+If you're unsure if it is ok to use a sentence or an idea from a source in your writing, send me an email first to ask, not an apology after you've submitted.
+Asking shows you are trying to do the right thing but need some help.
 That's exactly what this class is for.
-Asking can also be a place where you tell me something in the assignment is confusing or really tough, and then I can partner with you to clarify and help you reach your next steps.
+Asking can also be a place where you tell me the assignment is confusing or really tough, and then I can partner with you to clarify and help you reach your next steps.

-2. Do your own work unless a group project is the stated goal.
+Do your own work unless a group project is the stated goal.